Tournaments: Fair Share Fee for Co-Anglers

 2. Some Boaters are reluctant (they are not bashful!) to ask Co-Anglers to cover a fair share of operating expenses for a tournament.
 A mandatory FFE ensures that Boaters don’t have to ask.

 Co-Angler FFEs reflect each lake’s proximity to Phoenix.
-New members often ask when and how to pay their FFEs.
-Since Co-As are required to contact their Boater ASAP after being paired to discuss logistics and fishing styles, we suggest handling the FFE in that conversation.
-The Co-A can ask whether Venmo, Zelle or cold cash is preferred.
-If the FFE isn’t handled then, the Co-A should pay it in cash at the Pre-Launch Meeting on Tournament Day.
+New Members often ask when and how to pay their FFEs.
+Since Co-As are required to contact their Boater ASAP after being paired to discuss logistics and fishing plans, we suggest handling the FFE in that conversation.
+Co-As should ask the Boater whether they prefer Venmo, Zelle or cold cash.
+If the FFE isn’t handled then, Co-As should pay it in cash at the Pre-Launch Meeting on Tournament Day.
 Leave it for “later” and “later” might never come.

-Don’t make your Boaters ask for the money.
+Don’t make your Boater ask for your FFE.
+Just pay it!

 Attention: Failure to pay the Fair Share Fee is grounds for membership revocation!
 Sadly, a previous BOD had to revoke a membership once, because the Co-A refused to pay after a long-distance Tournament.